Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 │  POMDP (Partially Observable Markov Decision Process):         │ │                                                                 │
-│  The agent CANNOT observe the true state s directly.           │ │  It maintains a BELIEF STATE b(s)—a probability distribution  │ │  over possible states—and updates it based on observations.    │ │                                                                 │
-│      TRUE STATE s (hidden)                                      │
-│           │                                                     │
+│  The agent CANNOT observe the true state s directly.           │ │  It maintains a BELIEF STATE b(s), a probability distribution  │ │  over possible states, and updates it based on observations.   │ │                                                                 │ │      TRUE STATE s (hidden)                                      │ │           │                                                     │